Dates: Thursday, March 21 (afternoon), Friday, March 22 (8 am - 5 pm), and Saturday, March 23 (morning)

 Instructors: Christine Byl and Gabe Travis, Interior Trails, PTBA Member

 When sited, laid out and built well, turns can be the highlight of a trail, providing aesthetics and flow.
 But they are often sited poorly, laid out wrong, and built without proper attention to grade, drainage and geometry.
 In this class we'll discuss turns as control points in the design process.
 We'll lay out switchbacks, and slope grade and entrenched climbing turns.
 Using basic layout tools, learn how to make your turns beautiful, low-maintenance and FUN.

 Site and lay out turns correctly for construction

-Day 2: Classroom and Field Exercises: in small groups, laying out and staking turns in a variety of settings.
-There will be plenty of discussion on site as well as hands on instruction for folks at a variety of level of experience.
+Day 2: Field Exercises: in small groups, get comfortable with layout tools and how siting turns fits into the design process.
+Practice laying out and staking turns in a variety of settings.
+Lots of on-site discussion as well as hands-on instruction for folks at all levels of experience.

 WHAT TO BRING

 Appropriate field gear for the weather.
 Expect to be outside on Day 2 & 3.
 We are in Colorado in March - please prepare for the unpredictable weather.